awestruct/awestruct.github.io/extensions/sitemap/usage.md

 for each page or template.
 If set in the template, all pages rendered with that template will be affected.
 The default for `change_frequency` is `never`.

+As your site gets more complex you may want to exclude more content from your sitemap.
+By adding some configuration to the sitemap.yml you can exclude all files by extension or individual files by their full path in the generated site.

+    excluded_extensions: ['.pdf']
+    excluded_files: [ '/success_form.html', '/assets/hidden-file.csv' ]

+By default the following are excluded from the sitemap

+    excluded_files: [ '/.htaccess', '/favicon.ico' ,'/robots.txt', ]
+    excluded_extensions: ['.atom', '.scss', '.css', '.png', '.jpg', '.gif', '.js' ]

 ### Install

 To use the `Sitemap` extension, simply configure it into your `_ext/pipeline.rb`